Workshops began in June 2018 and have now ENDED

 (to encourage adoption of renewable energy by Washington communities), led to a $30,000 challenge grant for the solar photo-voltaic (PV) project.
 In 2012, a citizen-based Green Ribbon Commission persuaded an additional 250 homes and businesses on Mercer Island to sign up, increasing enrollment by 55%.
 Area residents supportive of solar power donated an additional $5,500 towards the project.

 How It Works

 The installation is connected directly to the Mercer Room in the Community Center, helping power that facility and replacing power that the City would otherwise buy.
-The array will also generate approximately $2,500 per year in revenue under the Washington State Production Incentive Program.
-This income will be invested in additional energy-efficiency measures.
+The array also generates approximately $2,500 per year in revenue under the Washington State Production Incentive Program

-As of July 2013, this City-owned array is the 25th solar project on the Island, and it brings the local production of renewable energy from solar PV to 124 kW installed.
+In July 2013, this City-owned demonstration array was the 25th solar project on the Island, and it brought the local production of renewable energy from solar PV to 124 kW installed.
 You can add your home or business to that list and start earning production income too!
-Learn more about renewable energy options.
+Learn more about renewable energy options

 Size: 4400 Watts (4.4kW)